EarthToAbigail/SonicPi-Workshops/Scopes/Exercises.md

 ## Global Scope :globe_with_meridians: vs Local Scope :mag:

-When a variable has a *global scope* it means that the value of this variable is **available from everywhere in our program**.
-Let's look at some example code to try and understand this better.
+When a variable has a *global scope* it means that the value of this variable is **available from anywhere in our program**.
+Let's look at some example code to try and understand this better:

 ```
 use_bpm 90       # global scope